Via Francesco Negri, 39, 00154 Roma

 Via di Tor Millina, 32, 00186 Roma

-La Botticella di Poggi Giovanni is one of the best bars in Rome.
+La Botticella di Poggi Giovanni is one of the best sports bars in Rome.
 Owned by an Italian who grew up in Canada, this is a comfortably cozy little joint, that serves up a stunning selection of craft beers.
 From local brews to Belgium classics, there is something for everyone tastes.
 For live sports events, the bar packs out, and they screen matches on a big projector.
-At halftime, you can spill out onto the terrace and enjoy the warm evening air.
+At halftime, you can spill out onto the terrace and sit people watching for while enjoying the warm evening air.
 The staff are a knowledgeable bunch quick to lend a helping hand with a drinks recommendation when you’re struggling.

 There you have it, a selection of Rome’s best places to watch football and other live sports.
 You’ll never have to miss a match again.

 Check our map to find out how to get there!